IvanGricev/cliproject/README.md

 Data Persistence: Modules are responsible for their own data persistence (e.g., the Notes module saves its notes to a JSON file).

+Shared DI Registrar: The CLI.Core project provides a shared SpectreTypeRegistrar to simplify module creation.

 Project Structure

 The solution is divided into several key projects:

 CLISolution.sln: The main Visual Studio Solution that contains all projects.

 CLI.Core/: A Class Library.
 This is the most important project.
+It contains:

-It contains the ICommandModule interface, which is the "contract" that all modules must implement.
-Both the Shell and all Modules reference this project.
+ICommandModule.cs: The "contract" interface that all modules must implement.

+SpectreTypeRegistrar.cs: The shared Dependency Injection registrar for Spectre.Console.Cli.

 CLI.Shell/: The main Console App.
 This is the executable.
 It contains:

 The REPL (Program.cs).

-The ModuleLoader class (using Reflection).
+The ModuleLoader.cs (which uses Reflection).

 The main "shell" commands (help, modules, enter_module, exit).